mbprothero/cs4200/README.md

 Full List of Interperters needed to run this code inside of PYCHARM

-Download All of These interperters
+Download All of These interperters:

 Pillow	8.0.0